FPGAwars/apio/COMMANDS.md

   Examples:
     apio upload
+    apio upload --sram

+  The command programs the board’s default configuration memory, which is typically a non-volatile FLASH memory.
+For SRAM programming (also known as ICE programming), use the '--sram' option, subject to the following restrictions:

+  1. The board must use the iceprog programmer or a programmer whose name begins with iceprog.

+  2. The board must support SRAM programming and be configured accordingly.
+Refer to your board’s documentation for details (SRAM programming is also referred to as ICE programming).

   [Note] When apio is installed on Linux using the Snap package manager, run the command 'snap connect apio:raw-usb' once to grant the